SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

    * - :doc:`text_splitter`
      - To split long text into smaller chunks to fit into the token limits of embedder and generator or to ensure more relevant context while being used in RAG.
    * - :doc:`db`
-     - Understanding the data modelig, processing, and storage as a whole.
-Support context retrieval and conversation management.
+     - Understanding the data modeling, processing, and storage as a whole.
+We will build a chatbot with enhanced memory and memoy retrieval in this note (RAG).

 ..  * - :doc:`data_pipeline`
 ..    - The pipeline to process data, including text splitting, embedding, and retrieval.

+..
 Let us put all of these components together to build a :doc:`rag` (Retrieval Augmented Generation), which requires data processing pipeline along with a task pipeline to run user queries.

 .. toctree::
    :maxdepth: 1